php-guidelines/standards/readme.md

 Rationale
 ---------

+The 30 % of PHP projects use tabs.
 Once used character for indentation is extremely difficult to change, especially for bigger projects.
 Therefore standard [PGS-2](accepted/PGS-2-coding-style-guide.md) in comparsion to the PSR-2 allows using tabs for indentation.